 Endings are actually beginnings too.
 This is what I told myself as I sat in the tiny, oh so tiny, room in Osaka.
 It’s one of those glass half empty or half full sort of things.

-The reality of what we had done was before me and it came in […]
+The reality of what we had done was before me and it came in two […]

 The bullet train pulled smoothly and serenely into the station, totally belying the speed it had demonstrated when blistering through the Japanese countryside.